yzhang178/Final-Project/README.md

 ## The Question

 We explored the data of red light violations in the last 3 years in Chicago with 3 assumptions:
-1. There are more violations around holidays;
+1. There are more violations around Christmas;
 2. There are more violations after Cubs' win;
 3. Weather influences the number of violations.